OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/active-directory-domain-services/active-directory-ds-admin-guide-join-windows-vm-classic-powershell.md

     $vm1=New-AzureVMConfig -Name $vmname -InstanceSize $vmsize -ImageName $image

-    $localadmincred=Get-Credential –Message "Type hello name and password of hello local administrator account."
+    $localadmincred=Get-Credential –Message "Type the name and password of the local administrator account."

-    $domainadmincred=Get-Credential –Message "Now type hello name (not including hello domain) and password of an account in hello AAD DC Administrators group, that has permission tooadd hello machine toohello domain."
+    $domainadmincred=Get-Credential –Message "Now type the name (not including the domain) and password of an account in the AAD DC Administrators group, that has permission to add the machine to the domain."

     $vm1 | Add-AzureProvisioningConfig -AdminUsername $localadmincred.Username -Password $localadmincred.GetNetworkCredential().Password -WindowsDomain -Domain $domacctdomain -DomainUserName $domainadmincred.Username -DomainPassword $domainadmincred.GetNetworkCredential().Password -JoinDomain $domaindns